ubicucsd/bootcamp_18_19/1_CommandLine.md

 The previous doc we went over included some information on alignment.
 This lesson will teach command line skills which will allow us to use alignment software.
 There are an endless number of commands, each with a ridiculous amount of options, so **do NOT attempt to memorize on the first try**.
 Use the commands listed below as a reference to look at.
 Actually learning (or memorizing) the commands comes from repeated use of the terminal.
 Same goes for the tool installation process we will go through.
 This course is supposed to be all about these tools, so we will have much more practice with handling them.
 Think of this as an introduction, a reference sheet, and generalized example.

+#### About the RNA-seq Tasks

 As a way of practicing command line skills, this lesson will also go through the motions of a very common problem in bioinformatics: quantifying gene expression in RNA-seq data.
 Today we will be looking at a specific type of RNA, called lnc RNA.
 Long Non coding(lnc) RNA, strands of 200 or more non coding nucleotides are implicated in a range of gene regulation roles, from epigenetic X inactivation to transcriptional control.
 The irregular expression of lnc RNA is involved in the parthenogenesis of just about every cancer, including gastric cancer.

+Due to data storage restrictions, I have subsampled the RNA-seq data for you and placed it in ``` ```.
+The RNA-seq data was obtained through a paired-end illumina sequencing protocol.
+This means that there is a forward and a reverse read for every fragment which was sequenced.
+According to illumina, this makes for better alignment to a reference genome.
+You will find there is a file called ```sub_SRR2073159_1.fastq``` and ```sub_SRR2073159_2.fastq```, which are the forward and reverse reads of the same fragments.
+Software made for illumina data processing will always have a paired-end option, so pay attention to what kind of data you have!
+If you want to look at where I got the data for today's lesson, [go here](http://cancerpreventionresearch.aacrjournals.org/content/9/3/253) and take a look at the "Next-generation sequencing analyses" section.
+It will give you an accession number corresponding to the experiment's data.
+Accession numbers will be a story for a future lesson(downloading data takes horridly long so I'm going to have to think of a way to get around this while teaching the subject).

 ## But first...
 EC2